-(a) Secondary Objective II(i) could contribute substantially to the in-depth assessment (but note the time-scale issue) and a possible future RMP Implementation, should one occur;

-- (b) Secondary Objective II(ii) could contribute to the in-depth assessment (but note the time-scale issue) and a possible future RMP Implementation, should one occur however, the parameters that are the focus of this Secondary Objective are not the most important in terms of management; - (c) Secondary Objective II(iii) could contribute to a possible future RMP Implementation, should one occur but whilst stock structure is an extremely important issue, the extent of the contribution of the expected new information is unclear; - (d) Secondary Objective II(iv) could contribute to a possible future RMP Implementation should one occur; - (e) Secondary Objective II(v) should be considered an ancillary objective.
+- (a) Secondary Objective II(i) could contribute substantially to the in-depth assessment (but note the time-scale issue) and a possible future RMP Implementation, should one occur; - (b) Secondary Objective II(ii) could contribute to the in-depth assessment (but note the time-scale issue) and a possible future RMP Implementation, should one occur - however, the parameters that are the focus of this Secondary Objective are not the most important in terms of management; - (c) Secondary Objective II(iii) could contribute to a possible future RMP Implementation, should one occur but whilst stock structure is an extremely important issue, the extent of the contribution of the expected new information is unclear; - (d) Secondary Objective II(iv) could contribute to a possible future RMP Implementation should one occur; and - (e) Secondary Objective II(v) should be considered an ancillary objective.

-4.1.2.3 CONTRIBUTION TO IMPLEMENTATIONS OR IMPLEMENTATION REVIEWS OF THE RMP OR AWMP
+4.1.2.3 CONTRIBUTION TO IMPLEMENTATIONS OR IMPLEMENTATION REVIEWS OF THE RMP OR AWMP be given to completion of all of the recommendations from the Review Panel and the Scientific Committee.

-The Panel noted that the Implementation Review for common minke whales in the western North Pacific completed in 2013 was based on 23 sub-areas, three primary stock structure hypotheses and explored the performance of 11 RMP variants (IWC, 2014c).
-The next Implementation Review is due to start in 2018 and will incorporate data and analyses from the JARPN II programme.
-Priority should be given to completion of all of the recommendations from the review panel and the Scientific Committee.
 However, the Panel agrees that any outcomes of NEWREP-NP are most likely to feed into the Implementation Review that is scheduled to start in 2024 and that this implies that sufficient priority and resources must be put into completed analyses being ready by the proposed mid-term review.
 The results of the 2013 Implementation Review indicated that the two key components influencing the results were: (a) stock structure; and (b) abundance estimates.
 Stock structure was a key determinant of which RMP variants were considered to be 'acceptable without research', 'potentially acceptable with research' and 'unacceptable'.
 Abundance estimates also affect this as well as influencing acceptable removal levels.
 Thus, the Panel agrees that the objective to refine stock structure hypotheses, if achieved, can have an important and substantial impact on the conservation and management of common minke whales in the western North Pacific - the extent to which this requires additional samples rather than improved analyses of existing samples and data for the Secondary Objectives is discussed elsewhere in this report (e.g. see Item 4.1.5.2).